GERD0GDU/Common/README.md

 Namespace: ioCode.Common  <br>
 Assembly: ioCode.Common.dll

 Returns a string of the specified length from the left of the string.
-It's like "[System.String.Substring](https://docs.microsoft.com/en-US/dotnet/api/system.string.substring)(0, length)" but it doesn't throw an exception.
+It's like "[System.String.Substring](https://docs.microsoft.com/en-US/dotnet/api/system.string.substring)" but it doesn't throw an exception.
 ```csharp
 public static string Left(this string s, int length)
 ```